Categories

 GRAND CATEGORY

-• This category serves as a platform for exceptional soloists who aim to showcase their virtuosity in performing Chinese musical instruments competitively.
+• This category serves as a platform for exceptional soloists to showcase their virtuosity in performing Chinese musical instruments in a competitive setting.

 • Soloists are allowed to perform on any instrument from the Strings, Plucked-strings and Wind sections: